halilibrahimavsar/documentation/data-structure/README.md

-## just any data structure documentations with simple definitions
+## Just any data structure documentations with simple explaination